rainsfordtm/ogr/site/content/docs/home/index.md

 summary: 'Old Gallo-Romance Corpus (OGR) - Home'
 ---

-The Old Gallo-Romance (OGR) corpus contains annotated transcriptions of the earliest Gallo-Romance manuscripts. __The corpus is now complete__ and contains twenty-two texts.
+The Old Gallo-Romance (OGR) corpus contains annotated transcriptions of all Gallo-Romance manuscripts thought to have been copied before c1130.[^1] __The corpus is now complete__ and contains twenty-two texts.

 I want to...